firstdraft/guides/glossary-of-terms.md

 #### Loop

-To "loop" is to execute a piece of code repeated.ly; potentially infinitely.
+To "loop" is to execute a piece of code repeatedly; maybe even infinitely.

 [Read more about loops here.](loops-in-ruby.md)